 - Once or twice a year (depending on operating conditions), laptops and computers need to be freed of the dust that collects inside them.
 If you notice that your computer’s cooler is getting noisy or that your laptop is becoming very hot, it is high time to do some cleaning.

-- If you are afraid of disassembling and cleaning the computer yourself or don’t know how to do it, contact the nearest service center.
+- If you are afraid of disassembling and cleaning the computer yourself or don’t know how to do it, contact the nearest service center or repair shop.

 Illustrations by Daniil Shubin for BrightSide.me